 This is the third course in the dissertation research sequence.
 Under the guidance of the dissertation chair, students will continue their dissertation study.
 This course concludes with a completed dissertation manuscript and dissertation defense.
 This course may not be repeated and is Passing/Not Passing.

 EDD 703 Dissertation Continuation

 This course offers doctoral students an additional session to complete the requirements for the dissertation.
-Enrollment in the course is subject to approval by the Director of Doctoral Studies.
-This course may be repeated once.
+Enrollment in the course is subject to approval by the Doctoral Studies Director.

 EDM - Emergency Disaster Management